IhsanMujdeci/node-ts/README.md

 ## Features

 - Includes config folder in build.
 - Aliases your project under @myApp, you can change it and add more it the `tsconfig.json` `compilerOptions.paths`.
+You can make an alias for any path and folder as you wish.
+Handy for avoiding `../../../` syntax.
 - Husky runs prettier on commit, type checking on push.
 - Prettier sorts imports on top of the file by import name, config can ba found in `.prettierrc.json` `importOrder`.
 See, https://github.com/trivago/prettier-plugin-sort-imports.
 - Strong use of swc-node for local development and testing for speedy compilation.
 See, https://github.com/swc-project/swc-node.